Pierre Cazeneuve: Political career

-In parliament, Cazeneuve serves as member of the Committee on Sustainable Development, Spatial and Regional Planning.
+In Parliament, Cazeneuve serves as member of the Committee on Sustainable Development, Spatial and Regional Planning.
 In this capacity, he has been his parliamentary group's rapporteur on renewable energy since 2022.
+His father Jean-René Cazeneuve has held the seat for the 1st constituency of Gers since 2017.

 In addition to his committee assignments, Cazeneuve is part of the parliamentary friendship groups with New Zealand, the United States, China, Germany, the United Kingdom, Israel and Madagascar.